botsfactory/json-tool/README.md

 This method replace an object in the specified path in a JSON file.

+* getFolderContent(path)

+This method get all JSONs files in the folder and return each file in an JSONs array with the file name and content.

 **Note:**
 1. Use dot notation to specify the path in the JSON.